ikerising12138/recipe-prediction/README.md

 Alternative Hypothesis: Our model is unfair.
 Its accuracy for steps smaller than 15 is higher than that for recipes with larger number of steps.

-For our test statistic, we will be using signed difference in accuracy score between recipe with n_steps smaller than 15 and recipes with larger n_steps.
+For our test statistic, we will be using signed difference in accuracy score between recipe with `n_steps` smaller than 15 and recipes with larger n_steps.
+And we chose a significance level of 5%.

-For our evaluation metric, we will be using accuracy for consistency.
+For our evaluation metric, we will still be using accuracy for consistency.

 The result of the performing the permutation test is shown below:

 <iframe src="assets/Histogram.html" width=600 height=550 frameBorder=0></iframe>

-From the permutation test, we derived observed difference in mean, which is roughly 0.002983.
+From the permutation test, we derived observed difference in mean to be roughly 0.002983.

-The resulting p-value is 0.23, which means that we failed to reject our null hypothesis, so we are unable to determine that there is a significant difference between the results of the model when applied to the two binarized samples, so we can argue that our model is likely to be fair.
+The resulting p-value is 0.23, which means that we failed to reject our null hypothesis under 5% significance level.
+Though we cannot make an absolute statement, there's a chance that our final model is fair as we are unable to determine that there is a significant difference between the accuracy score performance of the two binarized groups.